AlnostDead/MopeyBot/README.md

-_Bot was made with ❤️ by `daaisukidayo` and it was based on the online game mope.io_
+_Bot was made with ❤️ by `daaisukidayo` and the bot was based on the online game mope.io_

 # COMMANDS